mikegwatson/ZodiarkPiSound/README.md

 ```
 i2c_init();                                                      //initialize the I2C bus
 if (I2C_qwiic_buzzer_connected()) {
-  uprintf("I2C qwiick buzzer found at: 0x%02X\n", I2C_ADDR);     //use 'qmk console' on PC to see if qwiic buzzer found
+  uprintf("I2C qwiick buzzer found at: 0x%02X\n", I2C_ADDR);     //use 'qmk console' on PC to see if buzzer found
 }
 ```